townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       An abstract data type or interface for a data structure or software subsystem that supports insertion, search, and deletion of records.

+   discriminator
+      A part of a :term:`multi-dimensional search key`.
+      Certain tree data structures such as the :term:`bintree` and the :term:`kd tree` operate by making branching decisions at nodes of the tree based on a single attribute of the multi-dimensional key, with the attribute determined by the level of the node in the tree.

+      For example, in 2 dimensions, nodes at the odd levels in the tree might branch based on the :math:`x` value of a coordinate, while at the even levels the tree would branch based on the :math:`y` value of the coordinate.
+      Thus, the :math:`x` coordinate is the discriminator for the odd levels, while the :math:`y` coordinate is the discriminator for the even levels.

+   disjoint
+      Two parts of a :term:`data structure` or two collections with no objects in common are disjoint.
+      This term is often used in conjunction with a data structure that has :term:`nodes <node>` (such as a :term:`tree`).
+      Also used in the context of :term:`sets <set>`, where two :term:`subsets <subset>` are disjoint if they share no elements.

+   disjoint sets
+      A collection of :term:`sets <set>`, any pair of which share no elements in common.
+      A collection of disjoint sets partitions some objects such that every object is in exactly one of the disjoint sets.

+   domain
+      The set of possible inputs to a function.

    double hashing
       A :term:`collision resolution` method.
 A second hash